-Sarah Harris is a lecturer in New Testament Studies and teaches a wide range of New Testament course in both the undergraduate and postgraduate programmes.
+Sarah Harris has lectured at Carey in New Testament Studies and taught a wide range of New Testament course in both the undergraduate and postgraduate programmes.
+She is now a Carey Honorary Research Fellow.
 Her academic and research interests are the Gospel of Luke, feminist studies and Gospel studies.

 Sarah is an ordained Anglican priest and has a background in both teaching and music.

 “I love how, at Carey, students grow their faith deeper as they learn to open the scriptures and read with intelligence and committed discipleship.”

 - Gospels: Luke

 - Gospels: John